V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-The router is global to all components, i.e. the dictionary that this method passes to the router will expand the current
+It's important to note that the router is global to all components; in other words, the dictionary passed by this method to the router will extend the current route data instead of overwriting it.
-route data, but not override it.

 ### Synchronization with the router after component initialization

-When a component uses `syncRouterState` it asks for router information on initialization, but sometimes the router doesn't
-have the requested properties, and we provide default values for them.
-There is a caveat: the default values are not synchronized
-with the router, i.e. when we navigate from one page to another with `push` and return with `back/forward` the properties take values
-from the default state will not be restored.
-Sometimes this behavior is not what we expect, so each component has a `syncRouterStoreOnInit`
+When a component uses `syncRouterState`, it requests router information upon initialization.
+However, sometimes the router may not have the requested properties, and you provide default values for them.
+One issue with this approach is that the default values are not synchronized with the router.
+In other words, when navigating from one page to another using the `push` method and then returning using the `back` or `forward` method, the properties with values from the default state will not be restored.
+This behavior might not always align with your expectations.

-property.
-If we switch `syncRouterStoreOnInit` to `true`, the component will force its state to map to the router upon initialization.
+To address this issue, each component has a `syncRouterStoreOnInit` property.
+If you set `syncRouterStoreOnInit` to `true`, the component will forcefully map its state to the router upon initialization.

 ### Resetting the router state

-You can optionally specify a method that handles the situation where you want to reset the state synchronized with the router.
+You can optionally specify a method that handles situations where you need to reset the state synchronized with the router.

 ```typescript
 import iBlock, { component, system } from 'components/super/i-block/i-block';